unik-name/docs.unikname.network/docs/cli.md

 ### `unik:disclose`

 #### Introduction
-Make public one or more explicit values of your UNIK Name.
-This value will appear in "explicitValue" property of your UNIK.
+Make public one or more explicit values of your UNIKNAME.
+This value will appear in "explicitValue" property of your UNIKNAME.
 Duplicate explicit values will be removed.
 In case of several explicitValues disclosed, the first value of "explicitValues" property will be used as default.
 If a @unikname is provided, --explicitValue flag can be omitted, the @unikname will be taken as explicit value.

 #### Parameters

 - `-e, --explicitValue`: Explicit values to disclose.
-Must match the UNIK Name of the token.
+Must match the UNIKNAME Name of the token.
-- `--fee` : Specify a dynamic fee in satoUNS.
-Defaults to `100000000 satoUNS = 1 UNS`.
+- `--fee` : Specify a dynamic fee in satoUNIK.
+Defaults to `100000000 satoUNIK = 1 UNIK`.
 - `-f, --format` `{json|yaml, json}`: Specify how to format the output [json|yaml].
 Default to Json.
 - `--no-check`: Allow @unikname disclose without user confirmation.